linuxbastard/bkw-affiliate-addon/README.md

 # Affiliate Add-on for The Goodboy

-Create coupons for each new registered user and automatically apply coupon codes for referrals from that user.
+Create coupons for each new registered user and automatically apply coupon codes for referral links from that user.

 __Contributors:__ [Ronaldo Bartolome](https://github.com/linuxbastard)
 __Requires:__ 4.7